scotteg/CocoaHub.content/README.md

 Everyone can contribute to CocoaHub by adding content and keeping it updated!
 In order to do so there are just *some* guidelines that you need to follow!

-## Guidelines
+# Guidelines

-In order to contribute to CocoaHub's content all you have to do is open a PR with a json file following the appropriate syntax and clearly identify in the commit/title what you are doing.

-### Commit messages / Pull Requests Titles
+## Commit messages / Pull Requests Titles

 The syntax should be **Action** | **Area** | **Title**.